 Shorter people may not fill out the seat as well.

-Its ideal purpose is for meditation, hence the name.
-But unlike the Pipersong Meditation Chair, this one can’t double as an office chair.
+Its ideal purpose is meditation, hence the name.
+But unlike the Pipersong Meditation Chair, this one can’t double as a standard office chair.
 I supposed you could work from the floor, but it’s really not meant for working in.

 This is designed to be used on a floor, although technically you could use it on another surface if you want the seat height to be a bit higher.
 It would just need to be large enough to accommodate the fairly large seat.

 Comfort Meets Posture

 This eases the tension on your hips by providing a resting spot for your knees, meaning you can sit comfortably as you focus more on mindfulness and less on painfulness.

 The vegan leather is not only environmentally friendly, but it also looks nice, holds up over time, and is easy to clean.
 This is a great option for yoga lovers.

 #3.
 Flash Furniture Hercules Series — Best Big and Tall